KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 4. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
 5. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
 6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).
+7. Recommendation: 2 GitHub Actions jobs could potentially use `ubuntu-slim` but may require additional setup.
+Run `gh slimify --all` in the repository for details.

 ### [MMM-Nixie-Clock by Nikobix](https://github.com/nikobix/MMM-Nixie-Clock)